gunbun33/mcp-servers/README.md

 The Python MCP server is fully operational and production-ready:

-- Implements the complete MCP protocol
+- Implements the complete Model Context Protocol
 - Provides SSE and JSON-RPC endpoints
 - Includes comprehensive error handling and logging
 - Features Prometheus metrics for monitoring